robsonoduarte/concurrency-on-jvm/strategies-concurrency/README.md

 --------------------------------------------------------------------------------------------------
 In this project you can see the big deference of run on App in sequential mode or run in concurrency.

+We divide in two category -> IO and Computationally

+For see deference of run on App sequential or concurrency execute the App class in switch package.